CTA

 Ansible modules are small pieces of code that perform a specific task.
 Modules can be used to automate a wide range of tasks.
 Ansible modules are like functions or standalone scripts that run specific tasks idempotently.
 Their return value is JSON strings in stdout and its input depends on the type of module.

-- Core modules: These are modules that the core Ansible team maintains and will always ship with Ansible itself.
-The issues reported are fixed on priority than those in the extras repo.
+• Core Modules: These are modules that the core Ansible team maintains, and they will always ship with Ansible itself.
+The issues reported are fixed at a higher priority than those in the extras repo.
 The source of these modules is hosted by Ansible on GitHub in Ansible-modules-core.

-- Extras Modules: The Ansible community maintains these modules; so, for now, these are being shipped with Ansible but they might get discontinued in the future.
-Popular extras modules may be promoted to core modules over time.
+• Extras Modules: The Ansible community maintains these modules, so for now, they are being shipped with Ansible, but they might get discontinued in the future.
+Popular extra modules may be promoted to core modules over time.
 The source for these modules is hosted by Ansible on GitHub in Ansible-modules-extras.

 28. What are callback plug-ins in Ansible?

-Callback plug-ins mostly control the output we see while running CMD programs.
-Apart from this, it can also be used for adding additional output or multiple outputs.
-For example, log_plays callback is used to record playbook events into a log file and mail callback is used to send an email on playbook failures.
+Callback plug-ins mostly control the output we see while running CMD (Command Prompt) programs.
+Apart from this, it can also be used for adding additional or, even, multiple outputs.
+For example, the log_plays callback is used to record playbook events into a log file and the mail callback is used to send an email on playbook failures.

 An Ansible inventory file is used to define hosts and groups of hosts upon which the tasks, commands, and modules in a playbook will operate.

-In Ansible, there are two types of inventory files, static and dynamic.
+In Ansible, there are two types of inventory files, namely static and dynamic, which are explained below:

-- Dynamic inventory: Dynamic inventory is generated by a script written in Python or any other programming language or, preferably, by using plug-ins.
-In a cloud set-up, static inventory file configuration will fail since IP addresses change once a virtual server is stopped and started again.
+• Dynamic Inventory: Dynamic inventory is generated by a script written in Python, any other programming language, or, preferably, using plug-ins.
+In a cloud setup, static inventory file configuration will fail since IP addresses change once a virtual server is stopped and started again.

 30. What is an Ansible vault?

-Ansible vault is used to keep sensitive data, such as passwords, instead of placing it as plain text in playbooks or roles.
+Ansible vault is used to keep sensitive data, like passwords, rather than placing it as plain text in playbooks or roles.
 Any structured data file or single value inside a YAML file can be encrypted by Ansible.

 Command: ansible-vault encrypt foo.yml bar.yml baz.yml